Getting started with Device Usage policies

 Note that if a device shuts down unexpectedly, the most recent activity is saved.

-The Device Usage Reporting (DUR) component of the Absolute agent is responsible for collecting user events and device activity on your devices.
+The Device Usage Reporting (DUR) component of the Secure Endpoint Agent is responsible for collecting user events and device activity on your devices.

-When you activate a Device Usage policy, the DUR component A lightweight software component of the Absolute agent that detects the usage of a device by capturing Login and Unlock events performed on the device by a user.
+When you activate a Device Usage policy, the DUR component A lightweight software component of the Secure Endpoint Agent that detects the usage of a device by capturing user authentication events performed on the device by a user.
 It also captures minutes of activity.
 The DUR component is deployed on a device only when the device is associated with a policy group in which the Device Usage policy is activated. is activated on each device after the next successful agent connection to the Absolute Monitoring Center.
 Going forward, the component logs a device usage event each time a user logs in to or unlocks the device.
 It also detects the number of minutes per hour the device is actively in use.

 By default, device usage information is encrypted and uploaded to the database once a day (00:00) using a secure connection.

-The DUR component also collects the following device information associated with each Login and Unlock event:
+The DUR component also collects the following device information associated with each user authentication event:

 - Event Type and Event Time